 Great Sandwich.
-Lousy Washrooms.
+Lousy Restrooms.

 A widespread problem in QSR

-Bindy recently conducted a survey asking people what they would do if a restaurant’s washroom lacked soap, was generally unsanitary or had a strong smell.
+Bindy recently conducted a survey asking people what they would do if a restaurant’s restrooms lacked soap, was generally unsanitary or had a strong smell.
 89% of respondents told us they would take their business elsewhere.
 That is a lot of customers to lose but, lost sales aside, it also suggests a huge “credibility” problem for the brand.

-How do you reconcile the family-friendly message of the advertising campaign with the bacterial experiment taking place in your washrooms?
-Dirty washrooms let your customers down; they let your brand down.
+Dirty restrooms let your customers down, they let your brand down.
 They imply you don’t walk the talk.
 They suggest you don’t care.
-Dirty washrooms are hurting your credibility and your brand.
+Dirty restrooms are hurting your credibility and your brand.
+Protect your brand with proper execution.

 Gaining visibility into your sites also makes them accountable